slinkity/slinkity/www/src/docs/asset-management.md

 - Permalinked files that aren't HTML.
 Ex. a `sitemap.njk` permalinked to a `sitemap.xml`
 - Non-HTML resources that aren't referenced elsewhere.
 Ex. a passthrough copied `robots.txt`

+This is where the `public/` directory comes in!

+### The `public/` directory

+In short, anything nested inside a `public/` directory is off-limits for Vite to strip.
+You can also treat it as a "disappearing" directory, since the directory itself gets flattened in the build output.
+In other words, `_site/public/robots.txt` simply becomes `_site/robots.txt` without any further processing.

+[See Vite's documentation](https://vitejs.dev/guide/assets.html#the-public-directory) for more details and configuration options.

 ### Permalinked files

 Suppose you're using 11ty to auto-generate a `sitemap.xml` for your site.
 In 11ty, you'd create this file using your chosen templating language extension and set a root-relative permalink in its front matter, like so: